 Capital city: Freetown

 Number of children receiving humane education in 2022: 7,500

 Our work in Sierra Leone

-Our animal welfare lessons – the only school-based humane education programme in Sierra Leone – aim to protect the welfare of animals by helping children gain a better understanding of animals’ needs.
+In Sierra Leone, our animal welfare lessons – the only school-based humane education programme in the country – aim to protect the welfare of animals by helping children gain a better understanding of animals’ needs.
 Thousands of children are taking part in our education programme each year through animal welfare clubs and school assemblies.